 How Often and When Do You Do Laundry?

 If you have a large family and do frequent washing and drying, that will influence the design of your new laundry room.
-You may need ample counter space for folding, for example, a fold-down ironing board, or bins to hold each person’s clean clothing.
+You may need ample counter space for folding, a fold-down ironing board, or bins to hold each person’s clean clothing.

 What Are Your Must-Haves?